The SentinelOne Annual Threat Report - A Defenders Guide from the FrontlinesThe SentinelOne Annual Threat ReportGet the Report

 Detection Strategies

-• Review web server access logs for requests to files in upload directories with unexpected extensions
+• Inspect web server access logs for direct GET or POST requests to files inside /sites/default/files/ with executable extensions in the path

 Monitoring Recommendations